suhailnajeeb/academic-kickstart/content/authors/admin/_index.md

 I'm Suhail Najeeb, currently a lecturer at the Department of ECE, East West University.
 I graduated in EEE from Bangladesh University of Engineering & Technology back in 2018.
 My recent research interests inlcude Data Science, Machine Learning, Deep Learning & Computer Vision.
-I like to work with data from diverse domains and am also a freelance data scientist.
+I love to work with data from diverse domains as a Freelance Data Scientist.